-Before we start, a word of caution about passwords and business continuity plans.
+Before we start, a word of caution about passwords and Business Continuity Plans (BCP).
 We all would like to think that recovery team members are diligently logging into their plans on a very regular basis.
-We like to imagine they regularly keep things kept up-to-date and familiar.
+We like to imagine they regularly keep things up-to-date and familiar.
 But let’s face it, people get busy.
-When deadlines hit and workloads pile up, routinely checking on that business continuity plan becomes a lower and lower priority.
+When deadlines hit and workloads pile up, routinely checking on that Business Continuity Plan becomes a lower and lower priority.
 Before you know it, users have forgotten their password to even access the plan.

-At KingsBridge we recognize that every organization is different, so in the tradition of Keeping It Simple and Straightforward, we leave the password policy options up you.
-Here are the password policy options available to our Gold and Platinum Shield subscribers.
+At KingsBridge we recognize that every organization is different, so in the tradition of Keeping It Simple and Secure, we leave the password policy options up you.
+Here are the options available to our Gold and Platinum Shield subscribers.

 Custom Character Limitations.

-The strength of a password is a function of a number of password characteristics.
-These include length, use of special characters and overall complexity or unpredictability.
+The strength of a password is a function of a number of characteristics.
+These include length, use of special characters, and overall complexity or unpredictability.
 You can choose a general password strength that your Shield users need to adopt by selecting Average, Strong or Very Strong.

-Alternatively you have the option of selecting your own character limitations on passwords.
-Options available include ‘at least one number’, ‘at least one uppercase letter’, ‘at least one symbol or special character’, ‘no consecutive identical characters’, or setting a minimum password length.
+Alternatively you have the option of selecting your own character limitations.
+Options available include ‘at least one number’, ‘at least one uppercase letter’, ‘at least one symbol or special character’, ‘no consecutive identical characters’, and setting a minimum length.

 Password Expiry Rules.